 Let's have a look at some examples of interesting user actions.

 - Within the ad environment

 You can, for example, track what behaviour the visitor portrays if Adhese serves a splash ad or interstitial.
 Does the visitor click outside the ad or does he or she click the close button inside the ad to continue to the webpage?

 - Outside the ad environment

 Adhese is also able to track events that occur outside the environment of an online advertisement.
 For example: If someone clicks your ad, Adhese is able to track the visitor and checks whether or not the visitor did purchase a product in response to your advertising.
 This allows for more accurate attribution models as many events can contribute to an online purchase or lead.

 Adhese has a tracker that can be used to measure viewability if (legacy) document.write is used (see Parameters for templates and Advar templates).

 If you use json your own logic can be implemented to measure viewability and then report it to Adhese via the viewableImpressionCounter parameter which is available in the json response (see List of JSON response structure object fields).

-A set of parameters accompanies every action or request is accompanied by a set of parameters.
+A set of parameters accompanies every action or request.
 Parameters offer a greater insight as to who is doing what and where, and how these actions are occurring.
 Parameters include predefined data such as the screen size, browser and operating system, URL and referrer, or custom user data such as age, geographic location and gender.

 It is possible to implement any number of custom parameters depending on your needs and possibilities.
 Refer to Appendix Request target parameters for a list of readily available parameters.
 The configuration of your Adhese account determines the available target parameters and their prefixes.

 Based on this information, Adhese will build your inventory and create insights for the purpose of matching campaigns to your audience and vice versa.